Transferring to Housatonic

 Hand-deliver: Contact your previous college and request an official transcript be mailed directly to you or pick up the document in-person. *Do not open the envelope.
 Bring the sealed envelope to the Admissions/Transfer-In Office, Lafayette Hall, Room L111-E. Any ‘opened’ and unsealed envelope will be considered ‘unofficial’, and cannot be officially applied to your degree or certificate program.

 - Courses are evaluated and officially accepted by the Transfer Office.

 - Course Descriptions: Transfer students are required to provide course descriptions for courses completed 5 years ago or more.

-- Unofficial Transcripts: Any ‘opened’ or unsealed envelope, faxed, emailed or copies college transcripts.
+- Unofficial Transcripts: Any ‘opened’ or unsealed envelope, faxed, scanned or copies of college transcripts.
 These cannot be officially applied to your degree or certificate program.
 However, you may provide an unofficial transcript to your Advisor for advising purposes.
 In this case, the Advisor will ‘unofficially’ evaluate your transfer courses and help you build your course schedule and register.
 In order for your college transcript to be officially evaluated and applied to your degree or certificate program, please refer to step 3 above.